Recep Tayyip Erdoğan: Imprisonment

-In December 1997 in Siirt, Erdoğan recited a poem from a work written by Ziya Gökalp, a pan-Turkish activist of the early 20th century.
-His recitation included verses translated as "The mosques are our barracks, the domes our helmets, the minarets our bayonets and the faithful our soldiers...." which are not in the original version of the poem.
+In December 1997 in Siirt, Erdoğan recited a modified version of the "Soldier's prayer" poem written by Ziya Gökalp, a pan-Turkish activist of the early 20th century.
+This version included an additional stanza in the beginning, its first two verses reading "The mosques are our barracks, the domes our helmets / The minarets our bayonets and the faithful our soldiers...."
 Under article 312/2 of the Turkish penal code his recitation was regarded by the judge as an incitement to violence and religious or racial hatred.
 In his defense, Erdoğan said that the poem was published in state-approved books.
 How this version of the poem ended up in a book published by the Turkish Standards Institution remained a topic of discussion.

 Erdoğan was given a ten-month prison sentence.
 He was forced to give up his mayoral position due to his conviction.
 The conviction also stipulated a political ban, which prevented him from participating in elections.
-He had appealed for the sentence to be converted to a monetary fine, but it was reduced to 4 months instead (24 March 1999 to 27 July 1999).
+He had appealed for the sentence to be converted to a monetary fine, but it was reduced to four months instead (24 March 1999 to 27 July 1999).

 He was transferred to Pınarhisar prison in Kırklareli.
-The day Erdoğan went to prison, he dropped an album called This Song Doesn't End Here.
+The day Erdoğan went to prison, he released an album called This Song Doesn't End Here.
 The album features a tracklist of seven poems and became the best-selling album of Turkey in 1999, selling over one million copies.
+After his release, Erdoğan sought refuge in Tetovo, Macedonia with an ethnic Albanian family with whom he stayed with for several months.

 In 2013, Erdoğan visited the Pınarhisar prison again for the first time in fourteen years.
 After the visit, he said "For me, Pınarhisar is a symbol of rebirth, where we prepared the establishment of the Justice and Development Party".